daskol/typst-templates/icml/README.md

    APA-like style places entry year at the end of reference entry.
 In order to fix the issue, we need to describe ICML bibliography style in CSL-format.
 3. In the original template links are colored with dark blue.
 We can reproduce appearance with some additional effort.
-First of all, `icml2024.csl` shoule be updated as follows.
+First of all, `icml2024.csl` should be updated as follows.

    ```